Railroad Tycoon Deluxe: Gameplay

 The deluxe version of Railroad Tycoon adds VGA graphics and new continents South America and Africa, and 11 new trains.
 It also adds new historical periods: two more for the Eastern and Western United States, and one more for Europe.
 It takes into account drastically falling stock prices to improve the depth of the economic model.
-Train Bandits were included in the North American scenarios, which attempt to prey on mail cargoes.
+Train Bandits were included in the North American scenarios, which attempt to prey on mail cargo.